My recipes → Your inbox. Sign up today!

 carrot cake energy balls on parchment paper

-Looking for a healthy treat that tastes like a cross between a slice of carrot cake and a doughy soft cookie?
+Looking for a healthy treat that tastes like a cross between a slice of my gluten-free carrot cake and raw cookie dough bites?
 I’ve got the perfect recipe: no-bake Carrot Cake Energy Balls!

-These protein-packed carrot cake energy balls are perfect for a breakfast on the run or as a late afternoon snack with a cup of coffee or tea!
+These protein-packed carrot cake energy bites are perfect for breakfast on the run or as a late-afternoon snack with a cup of coffee or tea!
+Looking to change up the flavor?
+Try my No-Bake Matcha Protein Bites or my No-Bake Oatmeal Raisin Energy Bites!

 carrot cake energy balls made with almond butter and oats